firecow/gitlab-ci-local/README.md

 - include:file
 - include:template
 - include:remote
-- artifacts (reset/restore artifacts from job to job via .gitlab-ci.local folder)
 - rules
-- dependencies (depend or non-depend on artifacts, default is depend ALL)
 - when:on_failure,delayed,manual,always,never
 - start_in (Used only with when:delayed)
 - needs (directed acyclic graph)